It should come as no surprise that the healthiest thing to drink on a plane is water, which also happens to be the healthiest thing to drink on land.

 We’re not talking about cups of tap water, however.
 Though U.S. federal law supposedly requires airlines to provide safe drinking water, a 2019 scientific study concluded that passengers should avoid drinking tap water on planes due to the frequency with which airline water is found to contain harmful bacteria and the infrequency with which aircraft water tanks are cleaned (blech).

-That means you shouldn’t get ice in any drink, either (the cubes may be frozen from the same icky source).
-And because most flight crews brew onboard coffee and tea using the tap water, the study’s authors advise against sipping those beverages as well.
+Because most flight crews brew onboard coffee and tea using the tap water, the study’s authors advise against sipping those beverages as well.

 As a mild diuretic, caffeine can contribute to dehydration.
 But that’s not why you should avoid sweetened carbonated drinks.
 The high altitude makes fizzy sodas foam up and take forever to pour, slowing in-flight beverage service to a crawl (flight attendants have particular disdain for Diet Coke).
 Besides, the combo of dry air and low cabin pressure dulls your tongue’s sensitivity to sweetness, so the soda isn’t going to taste right anyway.